jazzfan2/helper_scripts/README.md

 required.
 Meant to act as a background daemon called from '$HOME/.sessionetc' (i.e. the 'startup applications' file read by EMWM's session manager).

-'selfmounter.sh' is an alternative for using a 'udev'-rule for automounting.
+'selfmounter.sh' is an alternative for udevil() or using a udev-rule for automounting.

 ## splitpanes.sh